LGBTQ rights in Ghana: Anti-LGBTQ bill update

 In February 2024, Ghana's Parliament passed the bill, but it required presidential assent to become law.
 President Nana Akufo-Addo delayed signing, citing legal challenges and potential economic repercussions, including the risk of losing $3.8 billion in World Bank funding.
 The bill lapsed with the dissolution of Parliament before the 2024 general elections.

 Moving forward in In March 2025, a group of MPs reintroduced the bill as a private member's bill.
 President John Dramani Mahama expressed support for the bill's principles but preferred it to be introduced as a government bill with some further consultation with religious and traditional leaders.

 The Human Sexual Rights and Family Values Bill 2025 was programmed to be reintroduced in the order paper for the first sitting in the third meeting of the Parliament of Ghana on Tuesday, October 21, 2025.
 That didn't happen after Parliament was adjourned early on that day.

+In May 2026, the Parliament of Ghana passed the anti-LGBTQ+ bill sponsored by John Ntim Fordjour, which criminalises homosexuality and the promotion of LGBTQ+ activities.
+As part of the bill, identifying as lesbian, gay, bisexual, transgender or queer can result in a sentence of three years in prison.
+The three year sentence also applies to those who engage in homosexual relations.
+Under the bill, a three to five year prison will apply to the promotion, sponsorship or intentional support of LGBTQ activities.
+Those who identify as an "ally" of LGBTQ+ people may also face a prison sentence.
+Fordjour said the bill protects Ghanaian family and cultural values.
+Human Rights Watch condemned the bill, calling on Ghana's government to, "uphold the international legal protections that guarantee every Ghanaian equality, non-discrimination, freedom of expression, and privacy."
+The bill still needs to be signed by president of Ghana, John Mahama before it becomes law.
+Mahama has indicated that he will support the bill's passage.